 Find out more about allowances for passengers travelling with infants.

 For customers boarding at airports in India:

-Note: Customers with travel originating from Brazil with tickets purchased in Brazil are allowed a carry-on weighing up to 10kg (22lbs).
-Customers with travel originating from any other country to Brazil are allowed a carry-on weighing up to 7kg (15lbs).
+Note: Customers with travel originating from Brazil with tickets purchased in Brazil are allowed a carry-on weighing up to 10kgkilograms (22lbpounds).
+Customers with travel originating from any other country to Brazil are allowed a carry-on weighing up to 7kgkilograms (15lbpounds).

-Exemptions may be granted for oversized hand baggage containing an item or items that are too large to fit within the permitted bag size and are valuable or fragile.
-Passengers must present such oversized baggage for approval at check-in and at the screening point of examination.
+Exemptions may be granted for oversized hand baggage containing an item or items which are too large to fit within the permitted bag size and are valuable or fragile.
+Such oversized baggage shall be presented by the passenger for approval at check-in and at the screening point of examination.

-If your itinerary includes flights operated by other airlines, different baggage rules may apply for these flights. – Learn more about your baggage allowance on other airlines.
+If your itinerary includes flights operated by other airlines, different baggage rules may apply for these flights – Learn more about my baggage allowance on other airlines.

 Items in excess of the maximum limitations above may not be permitted in the cabin on flights departing from Dubai.
 The baggage will be transferred to the aircraft hold and a checked baggage receipt will be issued.
 Excess baggage rates will be applied when permissible hand baggage allowance is exceeded.